Computational-Psychiatry/SDS/README.md

 #### Details of sample raw dataset and sample raw dataset validated outputs
 * A sample raw dataset is provided in sample_outputs/raw/.
-* The sample outputs for validation are located in the sample_outputs directory.
+* The sample outputs for validation are raw_file_validator.txt and raw_folder_validator.txt located in the sample_outputs directory.

 ## SDS_Validator_as_Library